Download the 2017 Policy Paper on quality of higher education.

 Internal quality assurance systems should be aligned with higher education institutions’ mission and strategic priorities and act as an integral part of the managerial structures of higher education institutions.
 ESU also emphasises that while quality assurance bodies are a supportive structure within the higher education institutions, they can neither replace governance bodies and student participation within these bodies, nor undertake their responsibilities.

-The external quality assurance systems should focus on a combination of institutional evaluation and programme accreditation, where the latter might operate in a more flexible way if institutions are able to demonstrate the effectiveness of their own internal quality assurance.
+The external quality assurance systems should focus on a combination of institutional evaluation and programme accreditation, where the latter might operate in a more flexible way if institutions are able to demonstrate the effectiveness of their own internal quality assurance

 ESU demands student representation in the relevant governing and decision-making bodies of the quality assurance agencies.
 National governments are also responsible in setting up the frameworks for quality assurance in cooperation with students and other relevant stakeholders.
+Student unions should also be enabled to take responsibility for recruitment, selection and training of the national students’ QA experts in cooperation with the agency.

 The Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) should reflect all of the above-mentioned stands.
 Internal quality assurance within higher education institutions, external quality assurance of higher education, quality assurance agencies and national quality assurance frameworks should comply with and work accordingly to the ESG.
-It is responsibility of the institutions and quality assurance agencies to ensure the implementation of the ESG, and governments should create the framework to enforce the ESG and enable their implementation.
+It is the responsibility of the institutions and quality assurance agencies to ensure the implementation of the ESG, and governments should create the framework to enforce the ESG and enable their implementation.

 The European Quality Assurance Register for Higher Education (EQAR) should provide a list of trustworthy quality assurance agencies that work in compliance with the ESG.
 As one of the founding members of EQAR, ESU would welcome the empowerment of EQAR, and thus invites quality assurance agencies to apply for registration, and national governments to recognise by national legislation and uphold those registered quality assurance agencies and their decisions, while respecting the national quality assurance frameworks.